Fivell/policies/source/sections/07-systems_access_policy.md

      as providing the unauthorized individual with the User Login ID and password).
-3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Datica employees to terminate access to any non-production systems managed by those employees.
+3. The Security Officer will terminate users' access rights immediately upon notification, and will coordinate with the appropriate Versionista employees to terminate access to any non-production systems managed by those employees.
 4. The Security Officer audits and may terminate access of users that have not logged into organization's information systems/applications for an extended period of time.

 ## 7.11 Paper Records

-Datica does not use paper records for any sensitive information.
-Use of paper for recording and storing sensitive data is against Datica policies.
+Versionista does not use paper records for any sensitive information.
+Use of paper for recording and storing sensitive data is against Versionista policies.

 ## 7.12 Password Management

-1. User IDs and passwords are used to control access to Datica systems and may not be disclosed to anyone for any reason.
+1. User IDs and passwords are used to control access to Versionista systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and applications in the Datica environment, password configurations are set to require:
+3. On all production systems and applications in the Versionista environment, password configurations are set to require:
    - a minimum length of 8 characters;
    - a mix of upper case characters, lower case characters, and numbers or